 The exams will focus on the application of the concepts learned throughout the course.
 The final will not be cumulative.
-The Cases for Discussion and to a lesser extent the Questions for Student Review and the Questions for Further Discussion at the end of each chapter of the text are good examples of exam type questions.
+The Cases for Discussion and Questions for Student Review at the end of each chapter of the text are good examples of exam type questions.
 Students will be permitted to create and bring one double sided reference sheet for each exam.
-Sample exam questions and answers will be discussed.